netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Egress Bandwidth

-To monitor egress bandwidth for a single node, we used `tc` to match all traffic towards the internet, for each of the systemd services cgroups, with this `fireqos` configuration (`/etc/firehol/fireqos.conf`):
+To monitor egress bandwidth for a single node, we used `tc` to match all traffic towards the internet, for each of the systemd services cgroups.

+<details><summary>Click here to see how</summary>

+ This is `fireqos` configuration (`/etc/firehol/fireqos.conf`):

 ```bash
 nft flush table inet mon_agents 2>/dev/null
 nft -f - <<EOF